 Here is a short list of suggestions.

-- Work with an ideal client profile and communicate this to your clients.
-Let them know that you don’t just work with anyone.
-You are special and by association, so are they.
+2. Work with an ideal client profile and communicate this to your clients- let them know that you don’t just work with anyone.
+You are special, and by association so are they.

-- Prospects check in, clients we wait for.
+3. Prospects check in, clients we wait for.
 Have a staff member wait for your clients in the lobby.
 You know when the appointment is, so you should be able to guess when they will arrive.
-Think about how much more memorable this is for the client than to check in with the receptionist.
+Think about how much better that is versus having your clients check in with the receptionist.

-- Meet in the boardroom and not the office, and make sure that the room is set up nicely for the visit with refreshments, glassware, china, and have all your materials ready and prepared.
+4. Meet in the boardroom and not the office and make sure that the room is set up nicely for the visit with refreshments, glassware, china, and have all your materials ready and prepared.

-- Spend the appropriate amount of time with the right clients based on the revenue they bring to your business.
+5. Spend the appropriate amount of time with the right clients based on revenue to your business.

-- Always give your client a gift.
+6. Always give your client a gift.
 It doesn’t have to cost a lot, but good business is about manners as much as it is about delivering services.
-I give my clients books or CDs that I like that I think they might enjoy.
+I give my clients books, or CDs of music that I like that I think they might like too.

-- Keep your clients on a service schedule, and communicate it to them so that they know what to expect.
+7. Keep your clients on a service schedule, and communicate it to them so that they know what to expect next.

-- Focus on the small details.
-As a speaker, one thing that I do (all the time) is to I check in with my host client during my travel day, just to let them know where I am at, that there are no delays etc. The moment I’m in my hotel room, I email or call them to confirm my speaking time, and to tell them that I will be there early to see the room etc. They have a checklist of pre-event activities, and I am probably one of those items, so I take one item off that list for them.
-It may not seem like much but invariably, the first thing the client says to me the next day is, “Thank you for your messages yesterday.”
+8. Focus on the small details.
+As a speaker, one thing that I do (all the time) is that I check in with my client during my travel day, just to let them know where I am at, and that there are no delays etc. I then email them or call them the moment I am at the hotel, and I confirm that I know when my speaking time is, and I tell them that I will be there early to see the room etc. I figure that they probably have a list of things to check in on, and I am probably one of those items – so I take one item off that list for them.
+May not seem like much, but it’s the first thing the client says to me after good morning “and thank you for your messages yesterday.”
+Its one of my secrets – feel free to have it.

-- Don’t feel like you always need ten items on your lists.
-Sometimes nine is fine.
+9. Don’t feel like you always have to make your lists 10, sometimes 9 is fine.